-$^{^{13}}$ We vary whether p represents the probability of Success or Failure.
+$^{14}$ We vary whether p represents the probability of Success or Failure.
 This assignment is determined randomly, with equal probability, for each participant at the beginning of the experiment and remains unchanged throughout.

-14In addition to guaranteeing a balanced dataset, this design ensures that participants encounter all possible combinations of positive and negative signal realizations throughout the rounds.
+&lt;sup>15In addition to guaranteeing a balanced dataset, this design ensures that participants encounter all possible combinations of positive and negative signal realizations throughout the rounds.

-15This makes the design comparable with the Simultaneous treatment in which the first signal value is drawn, whereas beliefs are elicited for both possible values of the second signal.
+&lt;sup>16This makes the design comparable with the Simultaneous treatment in which the first signal value is drawn, whereas beliefs are elicited for both possible values of the second signal.